Public Inquiry Solicitor

 What Is a Public Inquiry?

-A public inquiry is an investigation convened by a government minister that deals with matters of significant public concern.
-Whether it is a major event, a controversial policy, or a systemic failure, the purpose remains the same: to establish facts, understand what happened, why it happened, identify accountability, and learn lessons to prevent recurrence.
+A public inquiry is an investigation convened by a government minister to examine matters of public concern.
+Whether the inquiry relates to a major incident, ministerial conduct, a controversial policy, or a systemic failure, the purpose remains the same: to establish facts, understand what happened and why it happened, identify accountability, and learn lessons to prevent recurrence.

-These inquiries are typically initiated to address issues where there is a perception of serious failure by public bodies, individuals, or systems, and where existing mechanisms, such as internal reviews or investigations, are deemed insufficient to address the scope or impact of the issue.
+These inquiries are launched where there is a perception of serious failure by public bodies, individuals or systems, and where existing mechanisms, such as internal reviews or select committee scrutiny, are not sufficient to address the scope or impact of the issue.
+A statutory public inquiry provides an independent and publicly accessible record of events that often helps to restore public confidence on matters of significant interest.

-JMW is a full-service law firm with thirteen departments and over seven hundred staff across our London, Manchester and Liverpool offices.
-Our public inquiries team takes a practical, solution-oriented approach.
-We work alongside industry experts, specialist lawyers, leading and junior counsel to comprehensively investigate the facts.
+JMW is a full-service law firm with 13 departments and over 700 staff across our London, Manchester and Liverpool offices.
+Our public inquiry lawyers take a practical, solution-oriented approach and work alongside industry experts, specialist lawyers, and leading and junior counsel to review evidence and address the issues set out in the inquiry’s terms of reference.

-Our focus extends to families seeking representation, owner-managed businesses, SMEs, large listed companies and public organisations.
-We have particular expertise in cases involving regulated professionals in the healthcare, legal and accounting sectors.
-Our dedicated team of public inquiries solicitors has offered expert legal advice and represented core participants in many such investigations, and we can help to uphold your rights throughout the process.
+Our work includes advising owner-managed businesses, SMEs, large listed companies and public sector organisations.
+We have particular experience supporting regulated professionals in the healthcare, legal and accounting sectors.
+Our dedicated public inquiry solicitors have represented core participants in some of the UK’s most notable statutory inquiries and non-statutory public inquiries, and we can help you protect your position at every stage.

 FAQs About Public Inquiries